-

 Probate

-Probate is the process of dealing with the estate of someone who has died, which generally means clearing their debts and distributing their assets in accordance with their will.
-Technically, ‘probate’ refers to getting permission to carry out the wishes within someone’s will, though the term also applies to the whole process of settling someone’s estate.
-If you’re responsible for executing someone’s will, there are specific rules that set out how you notify the authorities and distribute the estate.
+Probate is the process of dealing with the estate of someone who has died, which generally means collecting in their assets, clearing their debts and distributing their estate in accordance with their Will.
+Technically, ‘Probate’ refers to getting permission to carry out the wishes within someone’s Will, though the term also applies to the whole process of settling someone’s estate.
+If you’re responsible for executing someone’s Will, there are specific rules that set out how you notify the authorities and distribute the estate.

-Whether you chose to carry out the probate and estate administration process yourself with our guidance and support, or you instruct us to do the work for you, the application for probate is still the same and involves:
+Whether you chose to carry out the probate and estate administration process yourself or you instruct us to do the work for you, the general process involves the following:

 - Applying for the grant of representation